Methodology

 - Minimum cohort: 20 managers, so thin quarters can use a lower effective cutoff

-- Every cohort build records base cutoff, effective cutoff, expansion status, and expansion reason
+- Every cohort build records base cutoff, effective cutoff, expansion status, and expansion reason in manager-cohort metadata

 Aggregation Logic